 Come see the newest exhibits at the #AZCM:

-- The Judicial Branch: Arizona State Courts, the newest addition to our tour, located on the third floor
+- The Judicial Branch: Arizona State Courts, the newest addition to our Museum tour, located on the 3rd Floor

-- Minerals of Arizona's Historic Mining Communities , provided by the new Mning, Mineral, and Natural Resources Education Museum
+- Minerals of Arizona's Historic Mining Communities, provided by the new Mning, Mineral, and Natural Resources Education Museum, located on the 2nd Floor

 USS Arizona: Flagship of the Fleet